 Since it is very small, you can carry this synthesizer everywhere.
 With an embedded audio multi-effect, you don’t need anything else!

 The extensive number of physical controls allows an easy and effective sound tuning.
-30 faders provide a direct access to all sound parameters, so you can focus on the music.
+30 potentiometers provide a direct access to all sound parameters, so you can focus on the music.

 - “it’s a monster!”
 Fabien Alea